Paradoxdotexe/vade-mecum/src/pages/docs/docs.md

 ### Action (2x)

-Characters can utilize their actions to perform skill checks and interact with objects in the combat area.
+Characters can use an action to perform a skill check or interact with objects in the combat area.
-Of these two Actions, only one can be used to make an attack (unless otherwise specified by a perk or class.)
+Of there two actions, a character can only use one to make an attack (unless otherwise specified by a perk or class.)

 | Type                        | Example                                                                     |
 | --------------------------- | --------------------------------------------------------------------------- |